reshmabidikar/reshmabidikar.github.io/2019/07/stream-api-map-operation-example.md

 ```

 I hope this post on the Java 8 Stream API Map example was useful to to to understand the map operation.
-You can get the source code for this example along with the code for other Java 8 examples at the Github repository [here](https://github.com/learnjavawithreshma/Java8Demo).
+You can get the source code for this example along with the code for other Java 8 examples at the GitHub repository [here](https://github.com/reshmabidikar/Java8Demo).